 2. B2C outbound sales

 Business-to-consumer outbound sales are mostly followed by cold calls and direct selling practices.
 These deals have small-ticket value and the sales cycle is shorter.

-B2C sales processes are handled by Telecallers (inside sales team) or BDEs .
-The inside sales team uses various strategies, processes and follows actionable tips to perform cold calls and try selling on the phone, while BDEs handle both cold calls and field sales.
+B2C sales processes are handled by Telecallers (inside sales team) or BDEs.
+The inside sales team uses various strategies, processes and follows actionable tips to perform cold calls and tries selling on the phone, while BDEs handle both cold calls and field sales.

 B2C companies focus on cold calling tools to simplify their calling activities and become more productive in it.